 That prolonged inflammation and the pain that comes with it can cause muscle atrophy or chronic swelling.
 Chronic swelling causes affected tissue to become rigid, which in turn can make injuring that part of the body easier.

 With the help of a physical therapist, this can be prevented.
+Physical therapy clinic techniques, such as electrical stimulation and therapeutic modalities, can be used to help manage this swelling and relieve pain more effectively.
 Certain exercises can help to decrease existing swelling as well as prevent pain from becoming a chronic issue.